;

 Your Beliefs About Education: What Do You Believe About Education.
 Blog, Podcast, Video.
 HomeSchool ThinkTank

-When you are conscious of your beliefs about education, then you have a choice to continue believing as you do or to reconsider all that you have previously believed to be true.
+When you are conscious of your beliefs about education, you have a choice to continue believing as you do or reconsider all that you previously believed to be true.
 You can choose to keep your current belief system, but you can also choose a new way of thinking about education.

 Around the world, people have been socialized to equate education with school, but this article is designed to challenge the ideas that society has adopted.
 The purpose of this article, video, and podcast episode is to help you decide what you believe about education. p.s.
 You’ll find this article helpful even if you don’t homeschool your kids.